laosteven/flow-track/GETTING_STARTED.md

-# Getting Started with Dragon Paddle Tracker
+# Getting Started with Flow Track

-This guide will walk you through setting up your Dragon Paddle Tracker from scratch.
+This guide will walk you through setting up your Flow Track from scratch.

 ## What You'll Need